-AI’s hidden sting: a threat to millions of bees | Computer Weekly
+AI’s hidden sting: A threat to millions of bees | Computer Weekly

 So where do bees come into the story?
 According to the study, the incremental warming from datacentre growth means a fractional increase in the number of hot days per year.
 This leads not only to increased death rates for eggs, larvae, pupae and adult bees, but also a reduction in sperm quality, which can cause the eventual collapse of a colony.

-AI-related emissions are expected to contribute 4.8 to 15.4 gigatonnes of cumulative global carbon dioxide emissions, increasing temperatures by between 0.0026 °C to 0.0084 °C. This could result in the loss of an estimated 3.5 to 14.1 million bees a year from heat stress, bushfires, the spread of Varroa mites (which amplify the effect of higher temperatures), and habitat loss.
+AI-related emissions are expected to contribute 4.8 to 15.4 gigatonnes of cumulative global carbon dioxide emissions, increasing temperatures by between 0.0026°C and 0.0084°C. This could result in the loss of an estimated 3.5 to 14.1 million bees a year from heat stress, bushfires, the spread of Varroa mites (which amplify the effect of higher temperatures), and habitat loss.

 The cheapest source of electricity is renewables, he said, and they can be battery-backed to ensure supply continuity.
 “Batteries used to be really expensive and very difficult.
 They’re not anymore.”